Born In: Los Angeles, California, United States

-Jodie Sweetin was born on January 19, 1982, in Los Angeles, California, US while her biological parents were in prison.
-She was brought up by her uncle, Sam, a handyman and his second wife, Janice, as their only child.
+Jodie Sweetin was born on January 19, 1982, in Los Angeles, California, US, while her biological parents were in prison.
+She was brought up by her uncle, Sam, a handyman and his second wife, Janice.

-Although Sam and Janice adopted her when she was nine months old, they could legalize the adoption only when she was around two years of age as Jodie’s biological father was ¼ th Native American.
+Although Sam and Janice adopted her when she was nine months old, they could legalize the adoption only when she was around two years of age as Jodie’s biological father was one-fourth Native American.

-Amazed by the acting skills of this toddler, Janice was motivated by family friends to take Jodie’s talent further which motivated the former to contact a talent agent.
+Amazed by the acting skills of Jodie Sweetin at a young age, Janice was requested by family friends to take Jodie’s talent further, which encouraged Janice to contact a talent agent.

 Jodie embarked on her career with a hot dog commercial at age four.
 She was gifted a Lhasa Apso named Lacey by the producers of a Sizzler ad that she featured in as a child.